Telehealth Physical Therapy appointments are now available. For more information or to schedule a telehealth appointment

 Eligibility for Physical Therapy at Student Health

 If you’re a student and you have a prescription less than 30 days old, you’re eligible for physical therapy services.
-We’ll bill each visit to your student account.
+We’ll bill each visit to your insurance company and what remains will be billed to your student account.
 The University‐sponsored health insurance plan covers 100 percent of the cost of physical therapy, but visit maximums still apply.
-Student Health PT is considered an in-network provider for the following plans: Blue Cross Blue Shield (with the exception of the Blue Local plan), Student Health Insurance Plan (SHIP), Cigna (with the exception of the “Connect Network” or “Sure Fit”) Aetna ( with the exception of Aetna Select) and United Health Care.
+Student Health PT is considered an in-network provider for the following plans: Blue Cross Blue Shield (with the exception of the Blue Local , Blue Home, and Blue Select), Student Health Insurance Plan (SHIP), Cigna (with the exception of the “Connect Network” or “Sure Fit”) Aetna ( with the exception of Aetna Select), Medcost, and United Health Care.
 Student Health is also considered a “Non-Network Participating Provider” with Tricare.
 We are considered out-of-network for all other plans.
 Other insurance plans will reimburse you according to their out‐of‐network fees.
 Check with your insurance carrier for reimbursement information.

 How to Make an Appointment